BBC RADIO TEESSIDE - A LITTLE HISTORY

 An outside broadcast in the Cleveland Centre with Cliff Ledger and the Country Boys.
 Mervyn Dempsey on lead guitar, Cliff on rhythm and vocals with Shay Brogan on bass and vocals.

-The longest-serving engineer on the station is John Proudler.
+One of the longest-serving engineers on the station was John Proudler.
 He’s a Middlesbrough lad who joined the BBC in London in 1989.
-In March 1991 he transferred to BBC Radio Cleveland and has been with us ever since!
+In March 1991 he transferred to BBC Radio Cleveland and finally retired in December 2021.

 BBC Radio Cleveland broadcasters Tony Baynes and Stan Laundon at a function organised by Sedgefield District Council.